Data Leakage Prevention

 IP addresses

-The IP address detector identifies IPv4 and IPv6 addresses that follow a standard format with dot separators (.
+The IP address detector identifies IPv4 and IPv6 addresses that follow a standard format with dot separators (.) for IPv4 and colon separators (:) for IPv6 addresses.

 Only public, non-multicast IP addresses are detected.